 Is your tap water cloudy, stinky, or funny-tasting?
 Are there calcium deposit buildups in your shower and bath plumbing fixtures?
 Maybe your laundry doesn’t seem to get as clean as it used to?
 Many residential customers ask us frequently about the benefits and installation process of a home water treatment system after experiencing the side effects of using public water utilities or water from a well.

 Whether you’re a young, growing family or just love entertaining guests, it only makes sense to treat everyone in your house to clean, filtered water that’s safe and tastes amazing.
 While a home water treatment system is an investment, it has a huge return on investment.
-It can increase the value of a home you’re thinking about selling, but it can also give you major piece of mind about your home’s safety -- and more importantly, your family’s health.
-For a free water analysis and to learn more about how Dr. Johns H2O can help you have clearer, better tasting water, give us a call at 336-852-2525 or Contact Us!
+It can increase the value of a home you’re thinking about selling, but it can also give you major peace of mind about your home’s safety—and more importantly, your family’s health.